-Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source methodology Assumptions Table 1.1.1: Return on assets No BoP Reference cells in the template Earnings before interest and tax, Total assets, Return on assets Actual N/A - Populated based on formulas referencing supporting schedules.
-All categories in this template is based on the AER's designed formulae that references the supporting tables within the workbook.
-Earnings before interest and tax References earnings before Interest and tax (EBIT) in 'Table 2.1: Statement of pipeline revenues and expenses'.
+Table Name Base Information Population Approach Reference Item Actual / Estimate Source Methodology Assumptions Table 1.1.1: Return on assets No BoP Reference cells in the template Earnings before interest and tax, Total assets, Return on assets Actual N/A - Populated based on formulas referencing supporting schedules.
+All categories in this template are based on the AER's designed formulae that references the supporting tables within the workbook.
+Return on assets Earnings before interest and tax References earnings before interest and tax (EBIT) in 'Table 2.1: Statement of pipeline revenues and expenses'.
 Total assets References total assets in 'Table 3.1: Pipeline assets'.
 Return on assets Calculated as: Earnings before interest and tax divided by Return on Assets.